The Importance of Knowing Your Rights and Responsibilities as a Cyclist on the Road

-As cycling becomes an increasingly popular mode of transportation, it is important for cyclists to understand their rights and responsibilities on the road.
-Knowing your rights as a cyclist can help you feel more confident and safe while riding, and it can also help you advocate for yourself and others when necessary.
+As cycling becomes an increasingly popular mode of transportation, cyclists must understand their rights and responsibilities on the road.
+Knowing your rights as a cyclist can help you feel more confident and safe while riding.
+It can also help you advocate for yourself and others when necessary.

-In this article, we will discuss the importance of knowing your rights as a cyclist and provide some key information that every cyclist should be aware of.
+In this article, we will discuss the importance of knowing your rights as a cyclist.

 Why Knowing Your Rights as a Cyclist is Important